DIY facial serums

 Pour jojoba oil and argan oil into the amber bottle with the help of a funnel.
 Add drops of lavender essential oils then close the lid and roll it for 30 seconds.
 Once mixed, apply on clean, toned skin.
 Allow 10-15 minutes for the facial serum to fully absorb.
 It’s a great facial recipe for all skin types, but there’s no limitation to explore your options and use your favourite oils.

-Please educate yourself on the uses, benefits and side effects of these oils.
+Please educate yourself on the uses, benefits and side effects of these DIY facial serums.
 Once you get the hang of them, you can make your blends.